-Great Expectations: Literary Allusions, Meanings and Metaphors
+Great Expectations: Literary Allusions, Meanings, and Metaphors

-on the many strands of meaning in this extraordinary story
+On the many strands of meaning in this extraordinary story

-I first read the book more than thirty years ago and since then, I have read it many times more.
+I read the book more than thirty years ago and since then, I have read it many times more.
 From its opening clause My father’s family name being Pirrip, and my Christian name Philip, my infant tongue could make of both names nothing longer or more explicit than Pip to the final sentence I saw no shadow of another parting from her, it is a compelling read.
 The story pulls you into its vortex at once; Pip’s terrifying graveyard encounter with the convict, Magwitch, and his bravery in stealing food for the starving man, his unrequited love for the beautiful, unattainable Estelle, his arrogance when becoming a “gentleman”, his humility in taking care of his dying benefactor.